trambarhq/relaks-django-todo-example/README.md

 }
 ```

-In edit mode, a text input and a text area, along with a couple buttons are rendered:
+In edit mode, a text input and a text area, along with a couple buttons, are rendered:

 ```javascript
 renderEditor() {